oam-dev/rudr/docs/quickstart/quickstart.md

 ### Viewing Traits

-Scylla provides a way to attach operational features at install time.
+Rudr provides a way to attach operational features at install time.
 This allows application operations an opportunity to provide functionality like autoscaling, caching, or ingress control at install time, without requiring the developer to change anything in the component.

-You can also list the traits that are available on Scylla:
+You can also list the traits that are available on Rudr:

 ```console
 $ kubectl get traits